ghi-electronics/Documentation/software/tinyclr/tutorials/gpio.md

 Consider other internal system functions that need interrupts, such as WiFi.
 Those also reserve one of the 16 available interrupts.

 ## LowLevel Access
-**For advanced users only**, there is a ways to `SetAlternate()` function and also to control `ReservePin()`.
-The chip internally may support certain peripheral on more that one pin.
-We select default ones and those are the one that everyone must use and they are the ones listed in the official pinout.
-However, advanced users only have the option to move the peripheral, or one of pins on that peripheral, to an alternate pin.
+**For advanced users only**

 > [!Warning]
 > This advanced feature does not check what alternate functions are valid.
+> This advanced feature does not reserve the destination pin.

-This example will move MOSI2 pin from PB2 to PC7, assuming AF6
+This example will move MOSI2 pin from PB2 to PC7, assuming AF6 (AF6 mean Alternate Function 6)

 ```cs
 // start by creating SPI2 to initialize the feature on PB2